mathspp/mathspp/pages/02.blog/01.pydonts/conditional-expressions/item.en.md

 ```

 This shows that conditional expressions can be nested, naturally.
-Now it is just a matter of checking whether the parenthesis are needed or not.
+Now it is just a matter of checking whether the parentheses are needed or not.

 In other words, if we write